 In addition to evaluation the ARR screening test, it is important to review the absolute aldosterone value (a plasma aldosterone concentration; PAC >15 ng/dl is highly indicative of the disease).
-Also, the lowest detectable level of PRA should also be considered.
-Importantly, laboratories need to report individual values for both PAC and plasma renin activity (PRA)/ plasma renin concentration, as well as the ARR.
+Also, the lowest detectable level of plasma renin activity (PRA) should also be considered.
+A very low renin (That is, suppressed) almost always proves primary hyperalddosteronism.
+Importantly, laboratories need to report individual values for both plasma aldosterone concentration (PAC), and plasma renin activity (PRA), as well as the ARR.

 Classic Cases of Hyper-Aldosteronism and Conn's SyndromeAre you an "ALDO slam dunk"?
 Do you have classice hyperaldosteronism?
 So, to make things easier, let us start out with a text-book, classic patient with primary hyperaldosteronism.
 Are you an ALDO slam dunk?
 As you have read so far, arriving at the accurate diagnosis of primary hyperaldosteronism can be a bit tricky.
 However, this is easy for us.
 We evaluate patients with potential primary hyperaldosteronism EVERY DAY!
 Text-book cases are what we call ALDO slam dunks.
 These are patients it is so obvious that they have primary hyperaldosteronism, a third-year medical student should be able to pick it up.
 About 80 % of our patients with primary hyperaldosteronism are ALDO slam dunks.
 These are some of the characteristics of an ALDO slam dunk.